 The food-at-home CPI rose 0.4 percent from the third quarter of 2017 to the third quarter 2018.
-Although egg prices were up by 19.7 percent over this period, eggs represent a small share of total grocery spending.
+Although egg prices were up by 13.8 percent over this period, eggs represent a small share of total grocery spending.
 The food-at-home CPI is weighted by average consumer expenditure shares, which are largest for other foods (snacks, soups, frozen entrees, etc.), cereals and bakery products, fresh fruits and vegetables, nonalcoholic beverages, and dairy.
 Prices for fresh vegetables increased the most at 5.7 percent, followed by fish and seafood (3.6 percent) and nonalcoholic beverages (2.5 percent).
 Egg prices decreased by 5.8 percent over this period, and pork and poultry prices posted smaller decreases.

 From 2013 to 2017, the all-food CPI rose 5.5 percent—a slightly higher increase than the all-items CPI, which was 5.2 percent higher over the same time period.
 However, food price increases were below the 10.5-percent rise in housing costs and 11.8-percent increase in medical care costs.
 Increased U.S. production of agricultural commodities, lower transportation costs, and a strong U.S. dollar has eased retail food price inflation over the last two years.